Colisweb/jruby-scala-distances/README.md

 # JRuby Scala Distances

-JRuby Scala Distances is simple interface to use ScalaDistance from JRuby.
+JRuby Scala Distances is a simple interface to use ScalaDistance from JRuby.

 ## Why ?

-JRuby Scala Distances  allow us to use the lib ScalaDistance directly from you jruby code.
+In JRuby, it's impossible to use the library ScalaDistance directly from your code.
+For example you cant get a TravelMode directly from JRuby.
-For example, it's not possible to get a TravelMode from directly from ScalaDistance, and it's easier to use.
+Also, you don't have to pass the required implicit ContextShift to call ScalaDistance.

-Also, you don't have to pass the implicit required ContextShift to call it.
+So with JRuby Scala Distances you don't have to deal with this kind of problem.

 ## How to use it ?

-Simpy create a RedisConfiguration and a googleApiConfiguration object like this :
+Simpy create a RedisConfiguration and a googleApiConfiguration object :

     redisConfig = RedisConfiguration.new(
       redis_host, # host